 If there is a clear relation to the lead topic, cross-posting between the two listservs is permitted.

 All listserv messages (including both public posts and private messages, regardless of topic) should be respectful in tone.
-Personal insults, attacks, unfounded accusations, or any other form of discourteous behavior are inappropriate and prohibited.
+Personal insults, attacks, unfounded accusations, or any other form of discourteous or abusive behavior are inappropriate and prohibited.

 Political Announcements and Endorsements